Tuesday, 28 June 2022

 This Is Us - Season 4 (2019 Dan Fogelman)

-The opening episode, 'Strangers', in fantastic.
+The opening episode, 'Strangers', is fantastic.
 Who is this female soldier from Afghanistan?
 Who is this young black man who has a child?
 And this blind guy with a little white dog?
 It's fabulous.

 The side-effects of Randall's therapy are devastating.
 (Pamela Adlon is the therapist.)
 Great bit of misdirection when Rebecca gets lost - only we're seeing a flash forward to another time.